 - The Leeds Local Offer publishes information to help families access clear information about services for those aged 0-25 with learning disabilities and to explain what support families are entitled to and can expect from services.

 - The Leeds and York Partnership Foundation NHS Trust have put together a Guide for people are who are caring for someone with dementia at home (PDF).

-- Leeds City Council has information about arranging short breaks and respite for carers.
+- Information from Leeds City Council about arranging short breaks and respite for carers.